 4. Montmartre Cemetery

 Don’t call me a goth: I listen to far too much Bossa Nova and Ethiopian jazz to qualify, even if Nick Cave still prominently features in my playlists.
 But there’s something about how winter light falls on the moss-covered tombs and graceful tree-lined paths at Montmartre Cemetery that never fails to stir my imagination; and it simply makes for a sublime walk when it’s cold and sunny out.
 Precede or follow your visit with an aimless saunter around the quieter, gently snaking back-streets of Montmartre, around metro Lamarck.

-My dear friend Manning Krull over at Cool Stuff in Paris has a lovely visual guide to some of his favorite places and tombs in the cemetery (and unlike me, he’s something of a ‘true’ goth).
-Père-Lachaise Cemetery and Montparnasse Cemetery are equally poetic choices for a balade hivernale (wintery stroll).
+My dear friend Manning Krull over at Cool Stuff in Paris has a fantastic visual guide to some of his favorite places and tombs in the cemetery, inflected as usual with his witty and zany perspectives.

 Getting There: 20 Avenue Rachel, 18th arrondissement

 Metro: Lamarck-Caulaincourt, La Fourche, or Blanche (Line 12, 2)

 I’d be remiss if I didn’t mention cafes and tearooms in this piece, even if it’s an entirely run-of-the-mill suggestion.
 Part of why I’m including it is because cafes in the capital aren’t generally run-of-the-mill themselves– as they sadly often are in places like London, where chains like Starbucks and Caffe Nero occupy most available real estate.
 Not so in Paris: locals have largely rejected that model of corporate sameness and “reliability”, instead supporting both old-fashioned corner brasserie-cafes and more avant-garde new roasters.